talastairb/Matlab-2048/README.md

 Known issues:
      Numbers spawn when there are invalid moves
-     Needs to remove blocks when they merge (0044 -> goes to 0048 should be 0008) Text could be bigger and have background colors
+     Needs to remove blocks when they merge after moving down or right (0044 -> goes to 0048 should be 0008)

 Requirements:
      Matlab event-driven GUI